ZexuanSun/Numerical-Solutions-of-Differential-Equations/README.md

 performances of the four schemes under different time steps and space steps.

 ### Note
-The comments of the codes are given in reports.
-Also, the reports are in Chinese right now.
-I will update the English version as soon as possible.
+Some instructions of the functions I wrote are given in reports.
+If you have any questions, please feel free to contact me :).